-James & Abigail Campbell Library, B222

-Phone: (808) 689-2497 Email: uhwodl@hawaii.edu
+James & Abigail Campbell Library, B222 Phone: (808) 689-2497 Email: uhwodl@hawaii.edu Website: https://westoahu.hawaii.edu/distancelearning

-Website: https://westoahu.hawaii.edu/distancelearning

 The mission of the Office of Distance Learning is to ensure that all students have access to and experience quality learning in their online courses by employing the best pedagogical practices based on the existing research literature to foster student success in their distance education programs.

 UH West O'ahu offers online coursework in many of the most popular areas of study.
-After completing lower division coursework in-person and online at UH West O'ahu and/or a partnering University of Hawai'i Community College, students may pursue UH West O'ahu's distance learning upper-division coursework in select concentrations in the Academy for Creative Media, Business Administration, Public Administration, Social Sciences degree programs.
+After completing lower division coursework in-person and online at UH West O'ahu and/or a partnering University of Hawai'i Community College, students may pursue UH West O'ahu's distance learning upper-division coursework in select programs.
+Please see pages 174-178 for more information.